Russian Olympic doping scandal - how did we get here?

 Issued on:

-Beijing (AFP) – Russian teenage figure skater Kamila Valieva has failed a drugs test, as doping reared its head at the Beijing Winter Games on Friday.
+Beijing (AFP) – Russian teenage figure skater Kamila Valieva has failed a drugs test and faces being thrown out of the Beijing Winter Games.

 Here is what we know so far: